 This perimeter of a square calculator will help you with this basic calculation.
-Type the square side to obtain the perimeter, or use our tool the other way round: enter the perimeter to get the side length.
-If you're not sure what is a perimeter of a square or you've just forgotten the formula for the perimeter of a square, keep scrolling!
-You may also be interested in our square calculator which finds the square area and diagonal as well.
+Type the side length to obtain the perimeter, or use our tool the other way round: enter the perimeter to get the side length.
+If you're not sure what a perimeter of a square is or you've just forgotten the formula for the perimeter of a square, keep scrolling!
+You may also be interested in our square calculator, which also finds the square area and diagonal.

-A square is the quadrilateral of least perimeter enclosing a given area:
+A square is the quadrilateral of the least perimeter enclosing a given area:

 For every other quadrilateral than square, the inequality occurs:

 This means that a square has a larger area than any other quadrilateral with the same perimeter.

 What is the perimeter of a 4 in square?

 The perimeter of such a square is calculated by adding all the sides together or multiplying the side length by 4:

 perimeter = 4 in + 4 in + 4 in + 4 in = 4 × 4 in = 16 in

 How to use the perimeter of a square calculator?